mingzilla/groovy-flat-orm/README.md

 * too many ways to handle transactions
 ORM is simple, so it's really not necessary to be too clever about it.

+### Usage
+Check the `example` package.
+* `MyApp` - an example of making a request
+* `Db1Actor` - provides a jndi connection to be used by a request
+* `MyPerson` - a domain class with mapping defined, check unit tests for custom mapping

 ## Commands for this project
 * `./gradlew test`
 * `./gradlew build`